Peptide Supplements & Peptide Therapy for Longevity

 The Science Behind Peptides

-Peptides are short chains of amino acids linked by peptide bonds.
+Peptides are short chains made up of molecules called amino acids, which are the building blocks of both peptides and proteins.
 While proteins typically contain more than 50 amino acids, peptides are smaller molecules consisting of roughly 2–50 amino acids.
 Because of their compact structure, peptides can interact selectively with receptors and signaling pathways, allowing them to influence specific cellular processes with precision.

 Peptide bonds form when the carboxyl group of one amino acid reacts with the amino group of another, creating a covalent link.
 This basic chemistry underlies how peptides function as signaling molecules in the body, transmitting instructions that affect tissue repair, inflammation, metabolism, and more.